-Deirdre Evans-Pritchard / Executive Director and Programmer spent many years integrating digital media and arts into higher education.
-Recent projects include: Kidding Around: The Child in Film and Media Conference & Festival (2009), DC Meets Delhi Film Festival (2007), documentaries for A&E and The Learning Channel, and programming for Channel 98.
-Years ago she was editor for the Anthropos Documentary Film Festival at the AFI in Los Angeles.
+Deirdre Evans-Pritchard / Executive Director and Programmer spent years integrating digital media and arts into higher education with projects like Kidding Around: The Child in Film and Media Conference & Festival, documentaries for A&E and The Learning Channel and programming for Channel 98.
+Years ago she was the program editor for the Anthropos Documentary Film Festival at the AFI in Los Angeles.
 Previously DCIFF’s director of the “Filmmakers on the Hill” Forum, 2012 was her first year as festival director.
 A Senior Fulbright Scholar in Communications to Lebanon, visiting faculty at the University of Southern California’s Center for Visual Anthropology and adjunct faculty at the USC Cinema School, she describes herself as a translator: between cultures, mediums and creative spaces.
-For questions please get in touch at: firstname.lastname@example.org.
+She is developing an interactive exhibition on Civilization and the Screen and researches visual literacy.
+Contact at: firstname.lastname@example.org

-Karin Longren / Balloting & Awards Newly relocated to Washington D.C, Karin Londgren brings with her nearly 10 years of experience managing audience voting for nearly 150 features and shorts for the Los Angeles Film Festival.
+Karin Longren / Balloting, Awards, and VIP relations brings with her nearly 10 years of experience managing audience voting for nearly 150 features and shorts for the Los Angeles Film Festival.
 She rounds out her experience in the entertainment industry having worked for both Paramount Pictures and 20th Century Fox; as a producer for E!
 Entertainment Television; as assistant to a feature film producer and two network television producer/directors; and for a live music and events venue in the heart of Hollywood.